sallahvoice/IBKit/README.md

 4. use firm & equity multiple engines to come up with multiples
 5. store in db & filter out edge cases
 6. provide extra data (statistical analysis, volatility analysis, complementary data).
+7. dev tools for testing are available to install